-German court rejects activist bid to stay in doomed village
+Activists try to block access to doomed German village

 Nearby, a group of about 100 protesters were locked in a standoff with police.
 Officers briefly used pepper spray to push back the line of activists, who chanted “We are peaceful, what are you?”

 Some activists were perched on tripods in an attempt to block a key road into the village.
+Police carried about a dozen activists away who had dug themselves into a trench.